jroscoe5/mtg-multideck-manager/README.md

 # mtg-multideck-manager
- Local tool for tracking Magic the Gathering collection and decks
+ Local tool for tracking Magic the Gathering collection and decks.

+ *vibe coded with claude*

 ### Installation and Setup